 Every year in October, the IRS reviews the 401k contribution limits based on inflation data from the customer price index (CPI) and decides whether to increase the limits for next year.

 With fewer and fewer companies offering pensions to their workers, the IRS encourages people to save for retirement in a 401k by deferring taxes on any contributions made to 401k’s.
 This allows you to have more money available to grow tax-free so you aren’t depending on just social security in retirement.

 What are the 401k Contribution Limits in 2023?

-The IRS has announced the maximum 401k contribution limit for 2020 has been increased to $19,500 for the employee contribution portion.
+The IRS has announced the maximum 401k contribution limit for 2021 has remained at $19,500 for the employee contribution portion.
 This is an increase of $0 from 2020’s maximum employee deferral contribution.